MicrosoftDocs/power-pages-docs/power-pages-docs/admin/admin-overview.md

 [!INCLUDE[powerapps-info](../includes/cc-powerapps-info.md)]

-The Power Pages admin center<!--note from editor: Is it okay to call it "Power Pages admin center" and "portals admin center" in the same article?--> provides administrators various capabilities.
+Power Pages uses the Power Apps portals admin center to provide administrators with various capabilities.

 1. To access the admin center, from the design studio, select the **Setup** workspace.